gpuweb/gpuweb/proposals/subgroups.md

 | `fn quadSwapX(e : T)` | `T` must be u32, i32, f32, f16 or a vector of those types | Swaps `e` between invocations in the quad in the X direction |
 | `fn quadSwapY(e : T)` | `T` must be u32, i32, f32, f16 or a vector of those types | Swaps `e` between invocations in the quad in the Y direction |
 | `fn quadSwapDiagonal(e : T)` | `T` must be u32, i32, f32, f16 or a vector of those types | Swaps `e` between invocations in the quad diagnoally |
+1. This is the first instance of dynamic uniformity.
+See the portability and uniformity section for more details.
-1. Unlike `subgroupBroadcast`, there is no alternative if the author wants a non-constant `id`: SPIR-V does not have a quad shuffle operation to fall back on.
+2. Unlike `subgroupBroadcast`, there is no alternative if the author wants a non-constant `id`: SPIR-V does not have a quad shuffle operation to fall back on.

 **TODO**: Are quad operations worth it?
 Quad operations present even less portability than subgroup operations due to